COSIMA/cosima-recipes/docs/index.rst

 Welcome to the COSIMA Recipes documentation!

-To get started have a look at the tutorials_ and then browse through the available `documented examples`_ to find something the better suits your needs!
+To get started have a look at the tutorials_ and then browse through the available examples_ to find something the better suits your needs!

 .. _tutorials: tutorials.html
-.. _documented examples: documented_examples.html
+.. _documented examples: examples.html

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    tutorials
-   documented_examples
+   examples
    guidelines
    contributing